Introduction – Energy Crisis Global 2023-24:

 Pakistan is currently facing a complex energy crisis.
 It has extended into political turmoil and economic stagnation.
-The power sector is a major factor in this crisis.
+The power sector is a major factor in this energy crisis global.
 It is plagued with inefficiencies that have driven electricity prices and coal prices to high levels.
 So, they are unaffordable for many citizens.

 Public demonstrations against rising coal and electricity costs highlight widespread dissatisfaction.
-While on the other hand economic disparities are worsening due to an increasing dependence on external debt.
-In this context, Independent Power Producers (IPPs) are crucial to shaping the future of the country’s energy landscape.
-Circular debt in the power sector surged to Rs 2,310 billion in May 2024.
-It may also expand as payments owed to IPPs approach Rs 1,800 billion.
-This situation underscores the urgent need for reforms to address the inefficiencies, mismanagement, and lack of transparency.
-So, it is affecting the power sector in true means.
+Conversely, economic inequalities are escalating as a result of a growing reliance on external debt.
+In this context, Independent Power Producers (IPPs) play a vital role in determining the future of the nation’s energy framework.
+In May 2024, circular debt in the power sector rose to Rs 2,310 billion.
+Payments due to IPPs could also rise to nearly Rs 1,800 billion.
+This scenario highlights the pressing necessity for reforms to tackle the inefficiencies, mismanagement, and absence of transparency.
+Thus, it is genuinely impacting the power sector.

 - Geopolitical Tensions

-The Russia-Ukraine conflict severely impacted global energy markets.
-With sanctions on Russian energy exports, Europe had to pivot to alternative fuels, including coal, to meet immediate energy needs.
-This shift in demand strained global coal supplies, pushing prices to record highs as Europe scrambled to secure energy resources. - Supply Chain Disruptions
+The conflict between Russia and Ukraine significantly affected international energy markets.
+Due to sanctions on Russian energy exports, Europe needed to shift to alternative fuels, like coal, to fulfill urgent energy requirements.
+This change in demand put pressure on worldwide coal supplies, driving prices to unprecedented levels as Europe raced to obtain energy sources. - Supply Chain Disruptions

 Energy Security Concerns